msura6/task3/README.md

 # task3
-i will be implementing task3
+i will be implementing task3 today